Reinforcement Learning Using Quantum Boltzmann Machines

-In view of recent advancements in the manufacturing of superconducting qubits \cite{dwnature, martini} and systems of qubits with second-order interactions, an important question for quantum computation is the existence of \emph{quantum supremacy} (e.g., in \cite{arXiv:1608.00263v2}), that is, whether near-term quantum devices can outperform classical computers in \emph{some}---in fact, \emph{any}---computational task.
-With this motivation, we consider reinforcement learning as the computational task of interest, and design a method of reinforcement learning using a layout of quantum bits similar to that of a deep Boltzmann machine (DBM) (see Fig.~\ref{dbm-graph} for a graphical representation).
-We use simulated quantum annealing (SQA) to demonstrate the advantage of reinforcement learning using quantum Boltzmann machines over its classical counterpart, in small problem instances.
+Recent theoretical extensions of the quantum adiabatic theorem \cite{PhysRevA.71.012331, Avron2012, 136726301412123016, 2016arXiv161201505B, PhysRevA.93.032118} suggest the possibility of using quantum devices with manufactured spins \cite{dwnature, martini} as samplers of the instantaneous steady states of quantum systems.
+With this motivation, we consider reinforcement learning as the computational task of interest, and design a method of reinforcement learning consisting of sampling from a layout of quantum bits similar to that of a deep Boltzmann machine (DBM) (see Fig.~\ref {dbm-graph} for a graphical representation).
+We use simulated quantum annealing (SQA) to demonstrate the advantage of reinforcement learning using deep Boltzmann machines and quantum Boltzmann machines over their classical counterpart, for small problem instances.

 \layersep{3cm}

 Reinforcement learning (\cite{sutton-book}, known also as neuro-dynamic programming \cite{bertsekas1996neuro}) is an area of optimal control theory at the intersection of approximate dynamic programming and machine learning.
 It has been used successfully for many applications, in fields such as engineering \cite{derhami2013applying, syafiie2007model}, sociology \cite{erev1998predicting, shteingart2014reinforcement}, and economics \cite{matsui2011compound, sui2010reinforcement}.